lxc/incus/doc/api-extensions.md

 ## `device_burst_limits`

-This adds burst support to the I/O limits of `disk` devices.
+This adds burst support to the I/O limits of `disk` and `nic` devices.

 For `disk` devices (virtual machines only), the new `limits.read.burst`, `limits.write.burst` and `limits.max.burst` keys take the same syntax as their